 Fighting back against ransomware is a complicated process, especially once they are inside your network.
 Think about the attack paths in your network and how an intruder could pivot from one system to another to reach your sensitive data.
 However, people are also vulnerable due to their accounts on different systems to profiles or roles or the entitlements granted to certain security groups.
 That's billions of relationships in a mid-sized company and bad actors only need to exploit one.

 The truth is that in this complicated and many faceted world of cyber security, the bad actors do get in.
 The real question is, could you have deterred this attack?
 If not, how fast can you move to prevent loss once it happens?
 How can you do this?
-With Evidenced Prioritization.
+With evidenced prioritization.

 In the lifecycle of an attack, you can use prioritization to deter, detect, remediate and validate threats.

-Deter: Use vulnerability management to manage down the most critical vulnerabilities in your network.
+Penetration testing can help you identify the most critical vulnerabilities in your network.
 The WannaCry attack exploited a Microsoft vulnerability that had an available patch yet, many had not updated their systems.
 Identity and Access Management (IAM) will help you to understand who has access to what critical systems and if machines are synchronizing passwords with other accounts.
 Using IAM will help you to understand how and who can access your critical information.

 Speaking of your critical information, it’s time to segregate your backups.
 I mentioned earlier that the methods in ransomware are maturing and this is one way.
 People think that they don’t need to pay the ransom because they can use their backup.
 However, the ransomware has found its way to the backup too.
 Make sure that all backups are on different networks and cannot be affected in an attack.
 Other actions to take here would be to start user training to avoid things like phishing attacks and institute multi-factor authentication for password resets to help keep your users information safe.

-Remediate: Your company needs to have an incident response plan in place for the remediation of accounts, vulnerabilities and compromised devices to quickly address security risks as soon as they become visible.
+Your company needs to have an incident response plan in place for the remediation of accounts, vulnerabilities and compromised devices to quickly address security risks as soon as they become visible.
 With prioritization, you can see which of these incidents have a larger impact on your organization and can stop data loss by tackling the top priorities first.

-Validate: Validation isn't a onetime process.
+Validation isn't a onetime process.
 You need to continuously validate your security posture to test and strengthen your processes.
 Access reviews, penetration testing, network security assessments and other security consulting services ensure that you are continuously validating and, in turn, continuously improving.

 So, is the hype and the press around this newest WannaCry attack valid?
 Of course.
 It was the largest only for systems infected ransomware attack to date and hit over 150 countries.
 Raising awareness about ransomware helps keep things like phishing attacks top of mind and keep your employees from falling for them.
 However, if this attack does anything for the future it proves that this threat is real and the time to act is now.

 Are you prepared for a ransomware attack on your organization?
-Do you fully understand how these attacks affect your network?